jelleroorda/social-divi/readme.txt

 == Description ==
 This plugin was made to easily add more social icons to your Wordpress websites when using the [Divi theme](https://www.elegantthemes.com/gallery/divi/).
 By default Divi only supports 5 icons (Facebook, Twitter, Google+, Instagram, RSS).
-Latest test was run with WordPress 6.0 and Font Awesome 4.2.0, however, it should also work with older versions.
+The latest test was run with WordPress 6.1 and Font Awesome 4.3.2, however, it should also work with older versions.

 This plugin enables the following icons:
 - WhatsApp